Moving To Cambodia: Your 7 First Steps To Make It Easy

 Step 1 – Get a visa

-The first thing you’ll need to consider is what type of visa you need.
+The first thing you’ll need to consider before moving to Cambodia is what type of visa you need.
 Click HERE to read about the different types of visa available for Cambodia and how to obtain them.
 Whether you plan to work here, or live a retired lifestyle, there’s a visa available for you.
 Cambodia has benefitted greatly in the past few years from having much better options for long term visas than it’s neighbouring countries Thailand and Vietnam who have imposed strict requirements for long term stays.

 Step 2Get Connected